 Figure 4 shows the land use designations that apply within the Gateway Plan Area.
+The underlying primary land use designation is Commercial Mixed-Use.
+The Gateway designations allow specificity of use and development standards in the Gateway Area.
 As described below, the designations allow for a high-intensity mix of residential and non-residential land uses.
 The Gateway Zoning Code zoning districts implement these designations with additional specificity on permitted land uses and development and design standards.
 Each of these designations are also known as "Gateway Sub-areas."